 Since the advent of Instagram in 2010, Detroit artist and photographer Nick Jaskey has been generously sharing his images with the world, free of charge.

-are actually just scraps from the cutting room floor: Stashed away in his house is an amassing stack of boxes, each box filled with developed images that were taken on jaunts through the streets of Detroit over the past two decades.
+are actually just scraps from the cutting room floor: Stashed away in Jaskey's house is an amassing stack of boxes, each filled with developed images snapped on jaunts through the streets of Detroit over the past two decades.
 Now, the best of the best of those images are ready for release, and they make up the 208 pages of his first photo book, Signs of Life.

-The photos, shot from 2001-2016, depict a city in advance of an economic rebound and all of its sanitizing effects
+The photos, shot from 2001 to 2016, depict a city in advance of an economic rebound and all of its sanitizing effects

-"When I first started shooting these photos, it was just stuff that spoke to me," says Jaskey.
+"When I first started shooting these photos, it was just stuff that spoke to me," Jaskey says.
 "It wasn’t until years later that I realized I'm in a very particular environment at very particular time."